metabrainz/picard-docs/source/variables/tags_basic.rst

 **subtitle**

-    Used for information directly related to the contents title
+    Used for information directly related to the contents title.

 **title**

-    Track Title
+    Track Title.

 **titlesort**

-    Track Title's Sort Name
+    Track Title's Sort Name.

 **totaldiscs**